phoenixframework/phoenix/guides/telemetry.md

 ### A Phoenix Example

-Here is an example of an event from `Phoenix.Endpoint`:
+Here is an example of an event from your endpoint:

 * `[:phoenix, :endpoint, :stop]` - dispatched by `Plug.Telemetry` in your endpoint whenever the response is